monadosquito/runner/README.md

 - To restart a racing,
     1. Return to the `Main` menu.
     2. Select the `Start` menu item.
+- Whenever an exreme menu item is navigated to and there is an attempt to navigate to its more extreme neighbour item, the opposite extreme item is navigated to.

 # Key Bindings